 What Shapes Fat?

-Adipose tissue means “fat” but usually refers specifically to tissue made up mainly of fat cells such as the yellow layer of fat beneath the skin and is found around internal organs.
+Adipose tissue means “fat” but usually refers specifically to tissue made up mainly of fat cells such as the yellow layer of fat beneath the skin.
+It is found around internal organs.
 Adipose tissue contains many small blood vessels.
-This tissue surrounds internal organs and provides some protection to keep these organs from jarring.
+This tissue surrounds internal organs and offers some protection if these organs are jarred or impacted.
 Besides protection, it provides insulation.
 Additional adipose tissue stores nutrients.
 Therefore, adipose tissue is essential.

 In order to have optimal fat burning metabolism you need to understand the types of body fat.
 In healthy individuals, adipose tissue constitutes 20–33% of body weight depending on age and gender.
 Men ideally have less body fat than women do.